 Available from Backcountry.com

-Old Navy Slim Go-Dry Built-In Flex Performance Pants
+Old Navy Slim Go-Dry Cool Hybrid Chino Pants

-A great budget option is Old Navy’s Slim Go-Dry Built-In Flex Performance Pants.
+A great budget option is Old Navy’s Slim Go-Dry Cool Hybrid Chino Pants.
 Not only are they versatile, but they are also super comfy and well priced.
-They are easy to dress up or down so you can wear them in an office, on a plane and everywhere in between.
-These performance pants also have a light-reflecting trim inside cuff for extra safety when out in the dark.
-This design has a fantastic stretch and is light and breathable, so it works best in warmer conditions.
+They are easy to dress up or down so you can wear them in an office, on a plane, and everywhere in between.
+This design has fantastic sweat-wicking properties and is light and breathable, so it works best in warmer conditions.

 Available from Old Navy